 Q-in-Q encapsulation is also supported.
 It is also possible to configure dot1q encapsulation on one PXC sub-port and Q-in-Q encapsulation on the opposing PXC sub-port if, for example, there is a requirement to expose more VLAN tags on one side of the loop than the other side of the loop.

-The command in the following output can be used to verify the operational state of the PXC:
+The command in the following output verifies the operational state of the PXC: